Rats and mice are a persistent issue in Portland. Our poison-free rodent control protects your home and health using safe, natural methods.

 - Limit food sources such as exposed pet food, compost, bird seed and unharvested fruit.
 (Click here to find out how your unharvested fruit can help your community)

-- Remove any standing water around the property in order to reduce the number of watering sites.
+- Remove any standing water around the property to reduce the number of watering sites.

 - Maintain a 1-3 ft. perimeter around your home clear of tree branches, shrubs, lawn debris, woodpiles, etc.

-- Keep clutter and garbage to a minimum.
+- Keep clutter and garbage in your environment to a minimum.
 Rodents can nest in materials such as clothing, paper, and linens.
+Sanitation and waste management are key to preventing infestations.

 Have more rodent related questions?
 Give us a call.
 Need help with a different pest?
 Click here.